airbusgeo/playground-docs/docs/processing/packaging.md

 ### Wrapping

 Your predictor will be wrapped into a Flask application that will call the predictor when it receives Tiles to predict.
-The OneAtlas service deployment App will manage the Tile fetching and decoding as well as formatting the output to geojson.
+The Intelligence service deployment App will manage the Tile fetching and decoding as well as formatting the output to geojson.

 Basically, the Flask application will import the `predictor_package.predictor_module.predictor_class` and call it when it receives a Tile.
 It will then receive either a`playground_interfaces.PredictionResult`or a `geojson.FeatureCollection` and will pass the necessary information through google pubsub.